JVSCirilo/JVSCirilo/README.md

 Hi there!

-My name is João Victor.
-I am a Computer Science student at UFPB (Brazil).
+My name is João Victor and i am a Computer Science student at UFPB (Brazil).

 ## Knowledge